How to Use Partner Scoring to Increase Channel ROI

-The most robust market opportunities have a lot of whitespace customers and high average revenue per customer.
+The most robust market opportunities have many whitespace customers and a high average revenue per customer.
 Expanding into a growth opportunity market like this can have a significant impact on revenue, and capitalizing on that opportunity requires careful consideration.
 There are three typical approaches you may take depending on the market opportunity:

 Partners generally work with multiple vendors.
 In some respects, commitment is a measure of a partner’s loyalty to your company.
 It is determined by the percentage of deals that include your company’s offerings.